pgrimaud/lametric-ratp/README.md

 # 2017-06-16 - Important update

-### Parameters data have changed, due to the change of middleware.
+### Parameters data have changed, due to the takedown of the old middleware.
 You must reconfigure your app and follow the instructions bellow.
 Sorry for inconvenience.

 # How it works ?